 The Patient Protection and Affordable Care Act as amended by the Health Care and Education Reconciliation Act mandates an annual Health Insurance Providers Fee (HIP Fee).
-The annual HIP Fee becomes payable to the U.S. Treasury once the entity provides health insurance for any U.S. health risk each applicable calendar year.
-The initial estimated annual fee is accrued as of January 1, with a corresponding deferred cost that is amortized over 12 months on a straight-line basis.
+The annual HIP Fee becomes payable to the U.S. Treasury once the entity provides health insurance for any U.S. health risk in each applicable calendar year.
+The initial estimated annual fee is accrued as of January 1, with a corresponding deferred cost amortized over 12 months on a straight-line basis.
 The fee payment is due on September 30 of each year.
-The Company incurred approximately \$50,100 of such fee in 2018, which is presented within operating expenses in the accompanying consolidated statements of earnings.
-The HIP Fee was waived for all health insurance providers during the years ended December 31, 2019 and 2017.
-The Taxpayer Certainty and Disaster Tax Relief Act of 2019 and the Further Consolidated Appropriations Act, 2020, signed into law on December 20, 2019, repealed the HIP Fee effective calendar years beginning after December 31, 2020.
+The Company incurred approximately \$55,500 and \$50,100 of such fee in 2020 and 2018, respectively, which is presented within Operating Expenses in the accompanying Consolidated Statements of Earnings.
+The HIP Fee was waived for all health insurance providers during the year ended December 31, 2019.
+The Taxpayer Certainty and Disaster Tax Relief Act of 2019 and the Further Consolidated Appropriations Act, 2020, signed into law on December 20, 2019, repealed the HIP Fee effective for calendar years beginning after December 31, 2020.